Welcome to Mashkawazìwogamig!

-We provide services that support your classroom, career and personal needs in a manner consistent with Aboriginal culture and values.
-We also promote strong working relationships with government agencies, as well as with Aboriginal communities and organizations to enrich your student experience.
+We provide services that support your classroom, career and personal needs in a manner consistent with Indigenous culture and values.
+We also promote strong working relationships with government agencies, as well as with Indigenous communities and organizations to enrich your student experience.
 As supported by the University of Ottawa’s Strategic Plan Destination 2020, our priority is to enhance our recruitment efforts of First Nations, Inuit and Métis students, and provide the necessary support to ensure their success at the University of Ottawa.

 Students that self-identify as First Nation, Inuit, or Metis can register with us in person to access our resources and services.
 This way we can add you to our mailing list to receive special announcements of events, job postings, reminders of scholarship deadlines, and many other opportunities.
 While we welcome walk-ins, appointments can be made either in person, by phone, or email.

-Build a culturally sensitive and welcoming climate for Aboriginal students and provide services to First Nations, Inuit and Métis students to support their classroom, career and personal goals in a manner consistent with their culture and values.
+Build a culturally sensitive and welcoming climate for Indigenous students and provide services to First Nations, Inuit and Métis students to support their classroom, career and personal goals in a manner consistent with their culture and values.

-The Aboriginal Resource Centre team is constituted of
+The IRC team is constituted of

 Principles on Indigenous Education